 Clinical psychologists can specialize in these fields: health psychology (the study of the relationship between physical and mental health), geropsychology, child psychology, and neuropsychology.
 Neuropsychologists are experts in the relationship between behavior and brain function, and geropsychologists counsel elderly individuals coping with stress, anxiety, and other problems.
 Many specialists become experts in the following sub-specialties: substance abuse, learning disabilities, emotional disorders, and cognitive disorders.

 Specialized clinics that staff clinical psychologists specializing in humanistic, psychoanalytic, and cognitive-behavioral therapies are located nationwide.

 Clinical psychologists working at specialized hospitals, such as cancer, children’s, or psychiatric hospitals, provide individualized and specialized care.
 For example, those working at children’s hospitals are typically experts in childhood emotional and neurodevelopmental disorders.

-Clinical sports psychologists receive extensive cognitive-behavioral therapy training since they work with clients attempting to change their behavior and reach performance goals.
+Clinical sports psychologists receive extensive cognitive-behavioral therapy training.
+They work with clients who are attempting to change their behavior and reach physical and athletic performance goals.

 - Forensic Psychologist

 - Mood Disorder Psychologist

 - Substance Abuse Psychologist